Data-to-Insight-Center/cyberinfrastructure-knowledge-network/README.md

 *Wait a few moments for all services to initialise.*

-## Step 2  |  Create a Kafka Topic for Temperature Events
+### Step 2 | Create a CKN Topic

-We will create a Kafka topic named `temperature-sensor-data` to store temperature events.
+We will create a CKN topic named `temperature-sensor-data` to store temperature events.

 **Update `docker-compose.yml`** (root directory) and add the topic to the broker environment: